Graduate Students

 • jle30@iu.edu

-Hoon Lee is a PhD student and Associate Instructor in English at Indiana University Bloomington.
-His focus is post-45 American poetry, popular music, sound studies, and critical theory.
-He is specifically interested in how poetry and music can enact world-building that goes out of sync with the world we are living in and its spatial and temporal confinements, essentially through the heard performances as well as written figures of sound.
-He holds a BA in English Education and an MA in English Literature, both from Seoul National University.
+Hoon Lee is a PhD candidate in English and Associate Instructor at Indiana University Bloomington.
+His focus is contemporary American poetry, poetry and institution, lyric theory, popular music, and sound studies.
+He is specifically interested in how poetry and institution—especially higher education—not only go against but often necessitate each other and how their fraught interface creates spatial and temporal alterity, offering us alternative forms of living and survival.
+He holds a BA in English Education and an MA in English Literature, both from Seoul National University, South Korea.

 Sara Loy